-Corrugated metal (or exposed fastener) roofing is one of the least expensive metal roofing panels, but it’s not as durable as standing seam.
-Corrugated metal panels have a wave-like appearance that allows for simple installation because the grooves of each wave fit together seamlessly.
+Corrugated metal (or exposed fastener) roofing is one of the least expensive metal roofing panels, but it’s not as durable as standing seam ones.
+Corrugated metal panels have a wave-like appearance that makes installation more straightforward because the grooves of each wave fit together seamlessly.
 The panels easily expand and contract under changing temperatures, are lightweight, and can be installed over an existing roof.

-Because corrugated metal panels are attached with thousands of fasteners, they may be damaged by over tightening or having loose fasteners.
+Because corrugated metal panels are attached with thousands of fasteners, they may be damaged by overtight or loose fasteners.
 Improper installation can lead to possible leaks and water damage.
-In addition, fasteners may loosen or corrode over time, requiring additional repairs.
+Fasteners may also loosen or corrode over time, requiring additional repairs.

-Although many types of metal can be made into corrugated sheets, galvanized steel or a less expensive galvalume are most common.
-These metal panels cost between $7 and $13 per square foot installed.
+Though many types of metal can be made into corrugated sheets, galvanized steel or a less expensive galvalume are most common.
+These metal panels cost between $4 and $6 per square foot.
 Based on prices from Roofing Calculator, your total cost with labor will fall between $8,412 and $12,004 for a 1,700-square-foot roof.

 Standing Seam Panels

-Standing seam is a type of roofing panel with a vertical ribbed appearance, with the raised ribs concealing the fastening between the panels.
+Standing seam roofing panels have a vertical ribbed appearance, with the raised ribs concealing the fastening between the panels.
 Some panels can be snap-locked together, but others require special metal caps to fasten the pieces in place.

-One benefit of having no exposed fastened parts is that the fasteners aren’t subject to weathering, moisture, wind, or other stresses that can break them down over time.
+Having no exposed fastened parts means the fasteners aren’t subject to weathering, moisture, wind, or other stresses that can break them down over time.
 Additionally, the ribs and unique locking mechanisms of standing seam panels allow them to expand and contract as temperatures change.

 Typical standing seam materials include aluminum, steel, copper, and zinc.
-The panels will cost between $7 and $13 per square foot, depending on your chosen material.
-Roofing Calculator estimates that with materials and labor, the average cost ranges between $11,900 and $22,100.
-Keep relative metal costs in mind: aluminum and steel standing seam panels are typically much less than copper or zinc panels.
+The panels cost between $7 and $13 per square foot, depending on your chosen material.
+Roofing Calculator estimates that with materials and labor, the average cost for standing seam panels is $11,900–$22,100.
+Aluminum and steel standing seam panels are typically less expensive than copper or zinc panels.

 Your estimate should include the necessary metal trim and flashing for your roof.
-The cost of trim depends on the type of metal roofing system.
+The cost of trim depends on the type of metal roof.
 Overall, exposed fastener roofing costs less than standing seam systems.
 Below are the latest 2023 cost estimates from Western States Metal Roofing.